 PNM has rights to 134 MW of Palo Verde Nuclear Generating Station from Unit 3 which is not currently in ratebase.
 PNM has assumed that PV Unit 3 could be transferred at a cost of 2,500 \$/kW beginning in 2018, consistent with Case No. 13-00390-UT.
-The current operating license expires in 2047.
+The current lease expires in 2046.
 PNM has assumed that transmission rights can be secured and held to be able to deliver generation to the Four Corners hub.
-From there, with the retirement of San Juan Generating Station Units 2 & 3, there will enough transmission service available to move this generation to load.
+From there, with the retirement of San Juan Generating Station Units 2 & 3 retirement, there will enough transmission service available to generation to load.

-200 MW New Coal Generation
+200 MW New COAL GENERATION

-A 200 MW of coal generation facility is based upon participation in a coal plant of a larger size.
+The 200 MW of coal generation is based upon participation in a coal plant of a larger size.
 PNM used the EPRI TAG database as the source of the new unit characteristics complete with environmental controls such as selective catalytic reduction and carbon capture.
-Based on EPRI TAG estimates, PNM assumes a cost of \$5,195/kW.
-Since carbon capture and sequestration (CCS) is not commercially available, PNM assumes the earliest coal combined with CCS could be an available resource is 2020.
+Based on EPRI TAG estimates, PNM assumes cost of \$5,195/kW.
 This resource was assumed to be sited so as to not require any major transmission upgrades and allow PNM to site it within WECC Path 48 in north central New Mexico.